manoharahk/TizenRT/os/fs/smartfs/README.txt

 SMARTFS README
 ^^^^^^^^^^^^^^

-This README file contains information about the implemenation of the TinyAra Sector Mapped Allocation for Really Tiny (SMART) FLASH file system, SMARTFS.
+This README file contains information about the implemenation of the TizenRT Sector Mapped Allocation for Really Tiny (SMART) FLASH file system, SMARTFS.

 Contents: